Hydroseeding: Description

 The hydroseeding slurry is transported in a tank, either truck-mounted or trailer-mounted and sprayed over prepared ground.
 Helicopters have been used to cover larger areas.
 Aircraft application may also be used on burned wilderness areas after a fire, and in such uses may contain only soil stabilizer to avoid introducing non-native plant species.
 Hydroseeding is an alternative to the traditional process of broadcasting or sowing dry seed.
 A study conducted along the lower Colorado River in Arizona reported that hydroseeding could be used to restore riparian vegetation in cleared land.

 The slurry often has other ingredients including fertilizer, tackifying agents, fiber mulch, and green dye.

 History

-Originating back to the USA in the 1940s, Maurice Mandell from the Connecticut Highway Department discovered that by mixing seed and water together, the resulting mulch could be spread and sprayed over the steep and otherwise inaccessible slopes of the Connecticut expressways.
+Originating back to the US in the 1940s, Maurice Mandell from the Connecticut Highway Department discovered that by mixing seed and water together, the resulting mulch could be spread and sprayed over the steep and otherwise inaccessible slopes of the Connecticut expressways.

 Eventually this new method of seeding spread to other countries.
 On a visit to the United States in the 1960s, Francis Bellingham seeing the potential for using hydroseeding on construction of the new motorway network began importing hydroseeders and straw/bitumen mulchers into the UK.